qiyitang71/compiler-bug-impact/README.md

 ```
 Here, all the logs of compiling the 309 Debian apps are in Build_Logs and all the data of the number of different funtions are in Function_Logs.

-2. Generate the tables in Section 5, e.g. to see table 3, simply run
+2. Generate the tables in Section 5, e.g. to see Table 3, simply run
 ```
 ./genTable3.sh
 ```